-Since its creation in 1955, Paris Beauvais Airport has been continually developing and modernizing.
-Today it welcomes more than 4 million passengers every year.
+Since its creation in 1955, Paris-Beauvais Airport has been continually developing and modernising.
+Today it welcomes around 4 million passengers every year.

 In 1980, Terminal 1 is inaugurated.